 One in four adults in the UK will be diagnosed with a mental health condition in any given year and many people are not well informed about how to recognise these conditions or provide support.
 Mental ill health can have a serious effect on not only someone’s personal life but also their working life.
 We want to encourage people to talk about mental health as we would physical health, reducing the stigma attached.
 At Health Matters, we offer a range of workplace programmes suited to all employee levels related to mental health.

-Our 2-day Mental Health First Aid (MFHA) course has been devised to increase the knowledge and confidence of participants, enabling them to provide first aid and support for people experiencing mental health problems at home and at work.
-It encourages participants to recognise signs and symptoms of mental ill health and respond appropriately.
+This 2 day course has been devised to increase the knowledge and confidence of participants to enable them to provide first aid and support for people experiencing mental health problems at home and at work.

 The aim of the training is to assist trainees to help: